axtcsq/IDAssignment2/README.md

 https://connectnpedu-my.sharepoint.com/:f:/g/personal/s10194188_connect_np_edu_sg/ElYduZMAfSVFp_5Sl-VHKzIBPzV5QIX_kHEISV7ODn0QdA?e=rpMlDf
 ## Features
 ### Existing Features
-* Light & Dark colour schemes
+* Light & Dark colour schemes - Allows users to choose to their preference
 * APIs
-  * Google Maps API
+  * Google Maps API - Allows users to interact with the map
   * Weather forecast API
   * PSI API
+* Form - Allows users to contact me with regards to the website
 ### Features Left to Implement
-* Adding a search bar to Google Maps
+* Add a search bar to Google Maps
+* Colour Schemes
+  * Merge dark and light HTML files by using JavaScript
+  * Dynamic colour schemes that changes based on the time
+  * More colour schemes
+* Add more useful APIs and pages
 ## Technologies Used
 ## Testing